Necroscope: Wamphyri

-Vampires are divided into several classes: lesser vampiric creatures consisting of animals that may have been infected for a purpose or merely escaped; thralls, who have no will of their own but have abilities beyond that of a human; lieutenants, who are more powerful thralls; eggsons and eggdaughters, who come from eggs; bloodsons and blooddaughters, who are vampires born from sexual intercourse with humans; and lords and ladies, known as the "true wamphyri".
+In the Necroscope series, vampires are described as being divided into several classes: lesser vampiric creatures consisting of animals that may have been infected for a purpose or merely escaped; thralls, who have no will of their own but have abilities beyond that of a human; lieutenants, who are more powerful thralls; eggsons and eggdaughters, who come from eggs; bloodsons and blooddaughters, who are vampires born from sexual intercourse with humans; and lords and ladies, known as the "true wamphyri".
 Lords and ladies have adult leeches, and their abilities far surpass that of thralls.
 Although it is conceivable that lords or ladies could be killed through starvation or grievous bodily harm, the only reliable way to kill them is by decapitation or immolation – preferably both.
-Vampires can regenerate from injuries as long as their leech remains alive, and a dead leech's psychic consciousness can persist through the fungal stage if it is powerful enough.
+Vampires can regenerate from injuries as long as their leech remains alive, and a dead leech's psychic consciousness can persist through the fungal stage, if it is powerful enough.
 Certain virulent diseases, such as leprosy, can slowly kill vampires through centuries of suffering.

-Wamphyri control their own planet, but Earth has shorter nights, better technology, and more humans, making vampires more vulnerable.
-Accordingly, they generally favor subtlety while on Earth.
+Wamphyri control their own planet, but Earth has shorter nights, better technology, and more humans which make vampires more vulnerable.
+They generally favor subtlety while on Earth.
 Vampires consider the flesh of human children a delicacy, though they also eat fruits and drink wine.
 Some vampires attempt to maintain their humanity, but this does not usually last.
 Wamphyrii psychology is based around intensified emotional states.
 They are constantly fearful of anyone they consider a threat and may avoid their own kind.
-Lesser vampires are frequently ambitious to rise in rank, partly out lust for power, but also to escape the abuse of higher ranking vampires.
+Lesser vampires are frequently ambitious to rise in rank, partly out of lust for power, but also to escape the abuse of higher ranking vampires.
 Vampire society resembles the pack structure of wild social predators.
 They need social interaction but within rigid structures of control and dominance.
 Vampires in Lumley's novels are most often bisexual to some extent and frequently engage in various forms of incest and abuse with their offspring either by blood or by egg.
 The most desired treat is another vampire's leech or blood, so cannibalism is also common.